IBM/cloud-native-starter-security-workshop/workshop/README.md

 **Application security provided by the platform**
 * TLS/HTTPS
 * MTLS
-* Istio authentication

 **Application security with Keycloak**
 * Authentication on the Web Fronted
 * Authorization for specific microservices in the Backend

-*The intention of this workshop is not to explain every aspect of application security, but to explain some core topics.*
+*The intention of this workshop is not to explain every aspect of application security.*

 ### About this workshop